check-spelling-sandbox/aws-device-farm-sample-app-for-ios/README.md

 You can use this app and example test suite as a reference for your own Device Farm tests.

 ##### **Notes**
-All of the views are programatically created within the app.
+All of the views are programmatically created within the app.
 Storyboard or XIB files are not used.
 This is to prevent merge conflicts in the future.

 Explicit delays are occasionally added to the tests to allow the page to fully render, they are commented as such in the code.